-These financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at November 30, 2021, the Company had an accumulated deficit of \$34,567,641 (2020 - \$33,414,382) and has incurred losses since inception.
+These condensed interim financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+As at February 28, 2022, the Company had an accumulated deficit of \$34,608,426 (November 30, 2021 - \$34,567,641) and has incurred losses since inception.
 These material uncertainties may raise substantial doubt about the Company's ability to continue as a going concern.
 The continuing operations of the Company are dependent upon obtaining necessary financing to meet the Company's commitments as they come due and to finance future exploration and development of potential business acquisitions, economically recoverable reserves, securing and maintaining title and beneficial interest in the properties and upon future profitable production.
 Failure to continue as a going concern would require that assets and liabilities be recorded at their liquidation values, which might differ significantly from their carrying values.

 In March 2020, there was a global outbreak of coronavirus (COVID-19).
-The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and; specifically, the regional economies in which the Company operates.
+The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and specifically, the regional economies in which the Company operates.
 The pandemic could continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
 These factors, among others, could have a significant impact on the Company's operations.